mollywilliams/grace-notes.github.io/_topics/darkness-of-the-soul.md

 “*_Blindness_*” is POROSIS, which is a direct cognate of the English word “porosis”.
 POROSIS means “callous” or “something which has hardened or petrified”.
 It is used for the buildup of scars from multiple wounds in the same place, hence “scar tissue.”

-So [verse 18] (https://www.biblegateway.com/passage/?search=eph+4%3A18) reads, “_Having become darkened in thinking, having been alienated from the life of God, because of the ignorance which is in them, because of the callous on their heart._”
+So verse 18 reads, “_Having become darkened in thinking, having been alienated from the life of God, because of the ignorance which is in them, because of the callous on their heart._”

-So, in [verses 17 and 18] (https://www.biblegateway.com/passage/?search=eph+4%3A17-18), all the ingredients for soul blackness have been presented:
+So, in verses 17 and 18, all the ingredients for soul blackness have been presented:

 1. Negative volition towards Bible truth